pachyderm/pachyderm/examples/spark/pi/README.md

 The example assumes that you have:

 - A Pachyderm cluster running - see [this guide](https://docs.pachyderm.com/latest/getting_started/local_installation/) to get up and running with a local Pachyderm cluster in just a few minutes.
+- Kubernetes access to the cluster Pachyderm is installed in.
 - The `pachctl` CLI tool installed and connected to your Pachyderm cluster - see [the relevant deploy docs](https://docs.pachyderm.com/latest/deploy-manage/deploy/) for instructions.
 - The `kubectl` CLI tool installed (you will likely have installed this while [setting up your local Pachyderm cluster](https://docs.pachyderm.com/latest/getting_started/local_installation/))